phile21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Look in the mirror - A script that sets one file mode to match another

 Directories - A script that adds execute permission to all subdirectories of current directory for all

+More directories - A script that creates a directory with permissions 751 in current working directory